Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 After

-Consistent voice, evidence and messaging across every submission
+• Consistent voice, evidence and messaging across submissions

 Services